ICCPUD Webinar Series Premier

 January 30, 2013, 2:00 to 3:00 p.m.
 ET

-Regina M. Benjamin, MD, MBA, is the
+Regina M. Benjamin, MD, MBA,

-to promote, and protect the health of the American People.
+the world to promote, and protect the health of the American People.

 From her early days as the founder of a rural health clinic in Alabama – which she